About egg laying hens

 In the UK, free-range systems are the most popular of the non-cage alternatives, accounting for around 50% of all eggs produced, compared to 4% in barns and 3% organic.

 In barn systems, hens are kept in sheds using the floor space only, but those with several levels of platforms or perches are called aviaries.
 In Europe, the maximum stocking density is 9 hens per square metre.

 This allows the hens much greater freedom of movement than is possible in cage systems.
 They can stretch, flap their wings and fly.
 They can also perform other natural behaviours such as pecking, scratching and laying their eggs in a nest.

 Organic laying hens in the UK

-Systems like this allow the hens access to daylight and fresh air.
-They can perform their natural behaviours such as walking, running, roosting, dust-bathing and foraging for seeds and insects.
+These systems offer high animal welfare potential.
+They provide access to daylight and fresh air and hens can perform their natural behaviours such as walking, running, roosting, dust-bathing and foraging for seeds and insects.

-In free-range systems, hens are housed to a similar standard as the barn or aviary.
-In addition, they have constant daytime access to an outside range with vegetation.
-In the EU each hen must have at least 4 square metres of space in non-rotational systems.
+In free-range systems, hens are housed in barns or aviaries but they also have constant daytime access to an outside range with vegetation.
+In the EU each hen must have at least 4 square metres of outside space (in non-rotational systems).

-Organic systems also provide free-range access and beak trimming is usually not permitted.
-According to Soil Association regulations, each hen is allowed a minimum of 10 square metres of space outside.
+Organic systems also provide free-range access.
+Organic farms certified by the Soil Association, must provide additional space; each hen has a minimum of 10 square metres of outside space, and do not allow beak trimming.
 EU organic regulations limit stocking density inside the shed to 6 birds per square metre.